Stable v3.13.0

 1. If the variable is already set in the environment, that value is used

-Example — integer with bounds, string with charset
+Integer with bounds, string with charset:

 TEST get_user_with_vars